-Flame has built new homes, or updated the current homes of families in the slums.
-Often their rented accommodation, is little more than rusty corrugated iron held together with string and tarpaulin.
-In many slums the homes flood during the rainy season, bringing rubbish, dirt and disease along with it.
-A new elevated dwelling can alleviate many common slum illnesses.
+Flame has built new homes, or updated the current homes of families.
+Often their rented accommodation is little more than rusty corrugated iron held together with string and tarpaulin.
+In many communities homes flood during the rainy season, bringing rubbish, dirt and disease along with it.
+A new elevated dwelling can alleviate many common illnesses.

-A new access way into a slum has been built, where the old one was failing.
+A new access way into another poor community has been built, as the old one was failing.
 In some cases we have helped relocate families to better accommodation.

-When slum living families need medical help we send Rithy from our Mobile Medical Team to advise them.
+When families need medical help we send Rithy from our Mobile Medical Team to advise them.
 We sometimes assist with further care or referrals.